-The legislature of 1859 enacted a law providing for the locating and working of highways and for the collection of a road tax, etc. Seven acts relating to roads were passed by this session, one of which declared all military roads within the limits of Kansas as territorial roads.
-Seventeen new roads were provided for by the other acts.
+The legislature of 1859 enacted a law providing for locating and working on highways and collecting a road tax, etc. This session passed seven acts relating to roads, one of which declared all military roads within the limits of Kansas as territorial roads.
+The other acts provided for 17 new roads.

-The territorial legislature of 1861 passed an act declaring the military road from Fort Riley to Fort Larned a territorial road, and the session of the first state legislature the same year passed five acts relating to highways and created 45 state roads.
+The territorial legislature of 1861 passed an act declaring the military road from Fort Riley to Fort Larned a territorial road.
+The session of the first state legislature the same year passed five acts relating to highways and created 45 state roads.

-In 1863 the legislature passed two joint resolutions, one of which memorialized Congress to make a military road from Fort Leavenworth to Fort Scott, alleging that there were no suitable bridges, culverts or other necessary improvements by which to transport such military supplies, and believing that the safety and well being of this branch of the military required this line of communication.
-The other resolution memorialized Congress to make provisions for bridging and improving the road from Fort Leavenworth via Fort Riley to Fort Larned.
-The road, at that time, was said to be without bridges, culverts or other necessary improvements and at some seasons of the year entirely impassable for heavy transportation, causing delay, expense, and danger to the military service of the United States.
+In 1863 the legislature passed two joint resolutions, one of which memorialized Congress to make a military road from Fort Leavenworth to Fort Scott, alleging that there were no suitable bridges, culverts, or other necessary improvements by which to transport such military supplies, and believing that the safety and well being of this branch of the military required this line of communication.
+The other resolution memorialized Congress to bridge and improve the road from Fort Leavenworth via Fort Riley to Fort Larned.
+The road, at that time, was said to be without bridges, culverts, or other necessary improvements and at some seasons of the year entirely impassable for heavy transportation, causing delay, expense, and danger to the military service of the United States.

-The legislature in 1864 passed three acts, one of which created 64 state roads, and in 1871 eight laws were passed relating to roads and highways, providing that all section lines of Jefferson, Cloud, McPherson, Davis, Montgomery, Chase, Morris, Mitchell, Wilson, Neosho, Anderson, Shawnee, Dickinson, and Morris counties be public highways, excepting three townships in Jefferson County.
+The legislature in 1864 passed three acts, one of which created 64 state roads, and in 1871 eight laws were passed relating to roads and highways, providing that all section lines of Jefferson, Cloud, McPherson, Davis, Montgomery, Chase, Morris, Mitchell, Wilson, Neosho, Anderson, Shawnee, and Dickinson Counties be public highways, excepting three townships in Jefferson County.

-At almost every session of the legislature, from territorial days to 1912, there was some legislation affecting roads and highways, and only in rare instances were any of the original territorial or state roads left, except those that followed section lines.
+At almost every legislature session, from territorial days to 1912, there was some legislation affecting roads and highways, and only in rare instances were any of the original territorial or state roads left, except those that followed section lines.

-With the advent of automobiles and motorcycles, a widespread movement was started looking to the improvement of the road system of the country.
-This movement met with much encouragement, that plans were made to perfect an “ocean to ocean highway” following the line of the old Santa Fe Trail across the state as closely as possible.
-On December 1, 1911, more than 2,000 delegates from various towns in central Kansas met at Osage City to attend the meeting of the Santa Fe Trail and Pan American Highway Association, to decide upon the route connecting the trail between Osage City and Kansas City.
-A special train bearing representatives from Topeka, Lawrence, Burlingame and intervening points, all of whom favored the route from Kansas City, by way of Lawrence, Topeka, and Burlingame, were in attendance, while over 1,000 from Olathe, Ottawa, and intermediate points represented those in favor of the route by their towns.
+With the advent of automobiles and motorcycles, a widespread movement was started looking to improve the country’s road system.
+This movement met with much encouragement that plans were made to perfect an “ocean to ocean highway” following the old Santa Fe Trail line across the state as closely as possible.
+On December 1, 1911, more than 2,000 delegates from various towns in central Kansas met at Osage City to attend the Santa Fe Trail and Pan American Highway Association meeting to decide upon the route connecting the trail between Osage City and Kansas City.
+A special train bearing representatives from Topeka, Lawrence, Burlingame, and intervening points, all of whom favored the route from Kansas City, by way of Lawrence, Topeka, and Burlingame, were in attendance, while over 1,000 from Olathe, Ottawa, and intermediate points represented those in favor of the route by their towns.
 A committee composed of one member from each of the interested towns was selected to frame resolutions voicing the sentiment of the convention, their report to the convention being in favor of both routes.

 Source: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.